Air France KLM Credit Card Review

 Why This Card Could Be Right For You

-- Earn 50,000 Flying Blue miles after spending $2,000 in your first 90 days with the card
+- Earn 50,000 Flying Blue miles after spending $2,000 within the first 90 days

 When The Usual Advice Doesn't Apply